Stephen-Seo/SimpleArchiver/README.md

-    --extract-prefer-uid : Prefer UID over Username when extracting Note that by default Username is preferred over UID --extract-prefer-gid : Prefer GID over Group when extracting Note that by default Group is preferred over UID --map-user <UID/Uname>:<UID/Uname> : Maps a UID/Username to UID/Username --map-group <GID/Gname>:<GID/Gname> : Maps a GID/Group to GID/Group --force-file-permissions <3-octal-values> : Force set permissions for files on archive creation/extraction
+    --extract-prefer-uid : Prefer UID over Username when extracting Note that by default Username is preferred over UID --extract-prefer-gid : Prefer GID over Group when extracting Note that by default Group is preferred over GID --map-user <UID/Uname>:<UID/Uname> : Maps a UID/Username to UID/Username --map-group <GID/Gname>:<GID/Gname> : Maps a GID/Group to GID/Group --force-file-permissions <3-octal-values> : Force set permissions for files on archive creation/extraction